 - Space-Filling Empire: North Hemis (most of North America, Britain, Central and Eastern Europe, Russia and Central Asia) and South Hemis (everywhere else).
 Conveniently, this implicitly makes both Americans and Russians to be the antagonists and means both sides can have Anglicized names.

-- Stock Footage: Including the obligatory mushroom cloud and scenes of jubilant crowds from both Soviet and American sources.
+- Including the obligatory mushroom cloud and scenes of jubilant crowds from both Soviet and American sources.

 - 20 Minutes into the Future: Both the Soviet original and this edit use this as their starting point.
 In the Soviet version, it's the dream of a reporter interviewing a rocket concept designer about his work on future space vehicles; in the American version, we just get a short but tedious mini-documentary showing American concept models (just in case we thought things were too Russian) of future space vehicles, with the inference this could be a possible future for space travel.